cosmicboots/haskell-regex/docs/report.md

 # Future Extensions

 Currently, our `Or` operation runs into some issues with order of precedence.
-As best we can tell, this is an issue with Shift Reducers; the “Or” has lower priority than "Concatenation", but "Concatenation" happens first due to it's requirement to simplify expressions for other operations.
-This led us to implement `{}` as term coherence, which unfortunately means that `{}` is not available for custom repetition counts.
+As best we can tell, this is an issue with Shift Reducers; the `Or` has lower priority than `Concat`, but `Concat` happens first due to it’s requirement to simplify expressions for other operations.
+This has led us to implement `{}` as term coherence.
+This, unfortunately, means that `{}` is not available for custom repetition counts.

 After finding a solution for `Or` precedence, implementation of custom repetition should be easy.

-Those two points would be the last parts of the code that we would like to add to reach full regex search and replace functionality.
+Another issue we have found is that sometimes, `Star (Wildcard)` will, due to its greedy implementation, consume too many characters, not allowing the rest of the string to match.
+We have been unable to find a solution for this; in a non-functional language, the solution would be to step backwards and try a different depth first path.These last parts of the code that we would like to add would reach full regex search and replace functionality.

 # Summary